ilyacantor/AODv3/docs/guided-validation-tour-script.md

 # Simulation & Proof Tour Script

+> **What this document covers:** The script and dialog content for the guided tour that walks users through AOD.
+It defines the 13-step experience across both AOD and Farm, including what each dialog says, what UI elements to highlight, and when to navigate between systems.
+Use this as the reference for the tour's narrative flow and user experience.

+---

 **Strategic Narrative: "Battle-Hardened" Discovery**

 The story isn't "Look, our software works."
 The story is: *"Enterprise data is dirty.
 Most tools break.
 Watch us generate a mess (Farm) and then create order from chaos (AOD)."*